 Fig. S4.
 Dissection of the LRs development and growth in wild-type and ipt3,5,7 mutant.

 The bar graphs depict either the mean LR density or the mean LR length, on day 4 in the P1, P2 and P3.
-The asterisks indicate the statistically significant differences between C.NO3 and Sp.NO3 or Sp.KCl and C.KCl.
+The asterisks indicate the statistically significant differences between C.NO3 and Sp.NO3 compared with Sp.KCl and C.KCl.
 The graphs in the grey box indicate the main differences between the wild-type and the triple mutant.
 Indeed, in P2 and P3, the triple mutant is specifically altered in the stimulation of LRs emergence in the Sp.NO3 compartment.

 Fig. S5.
 The expression pattern of type-A ARRs in the roots and shoots of plants in the split-root treatment.